MarcusP-P/WindowsInstall/README.md

 ## Important note about Windows Package Manager
-You will need to [join the Windows Package Manager Insiders Program](http://aka.ms/winget-InsiderProgram) and make sure you're logged into the Windows Store
+You will need to [join the Windows Package Manager Insiders Program](http://aka.ms/winget-InsiderProgram) and make sure you're logged into the Windows Store (You can log into the store while the store updates are being downloaded)

 ## To make PowerShell work
 You will need to set the execution policy for scripts.